MicheleTobias/ExtendingQGISWorkshop/Built-InFeatures.md

 GeoJSON is a single-file vector format that human-readable with a text editor and has a structure similar to XML.
 Added bonus: GitHub will automatically visualize GeoJSON files in online repositories!

 # Rule-Based Styles
+Rule-based styles allow you to combine the power of an SQL-style query with the visualization capabilities of QGIS.
+Have a road layer and want the highways to display differently than the surface streets?
+This is your tool!
+Nathan Woodrow has a [tutorial on using the rule-based style renderer](https://nathanw.net/2011/06/06/one-of-my-favorite-features-of-qgis/).

 # Advanced Editing